oneapi-src/level-zero-spec/scripts/tools/PROG.rst

       If the event was reported by ${T}_DEBUG_THREAD_NONE, the event occured outside the context of any device thread, yet still blocks progress.
-      The tool needs to resume ${T}_DEBUG_THREAD_NONE in order to acknowledge the event and unblock progress.
+      The tool needs to resume with ${T}_DEBUG_THREAD_NONE in order to acknowledge the event and unblock progress.

       Note that progress may not necessarily be blocked on the device on which the event occured.